DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Each mesh shader thread works on only one output vertex identified by the group index `I`:
+Each mesh shader thread works on only one output vertex identified by the group index `I`.
+Much like regular vertex shader, it transforms the vertex using the view-projection matrix:

 ```hlsl
 verts[I].Pos = mul(float4(pos + g_Positions[I].xyz * scale, 1.0), g_ViewProjMat);
 verts[I].UV  = g_UVs[I].xy;
 ```

-LOD doesn't affect the vertex count, we just display it as color:
+As we mentioned earlier, LOD doesn't affect the vertex count, we simply display it as color:

 ```hlsl
 float4 Rainbow(float factor)